hectormm1234/TD1-Decentralization-Technologies/README.md

 He is also able to choose his personnalized text.

 ## Quick Start
-Prerequisites: Ensure Python 3.x is installed.
+Prerequisites: Ensure Python 3.x and pyfiglet are installed.
 Installation: Clone the repository and navigate to the project directory.
 Usage: Run python main.py, follow the instructions in the console.

 ## Contributing
 Enhance ASCII Art Styles: Integrate a Python library for varied ASCII art styles.
 Interactive Menu: Add a menu for choosing ASCII art types and custom text input.
 Feedback
 Open an issue in the repository for suggestions or issues.